-For each described objective, include an evaluative measure.
-The evaluative measure should be SMART with a timeline for evaluation and should be consistent with the plan and schedule of implementation of the goals and objectives.
+For each described objective, include an evaluation measure.
+The evaluation measure should be SMART with a timeline for evaluation and should be presented consistent with the plan and schedule of implementation of the goals and objectives

-D. Cooperative Agreement Activities:
+3. Cooperative Agreement Activities

-Infrastructure Development:
+Infrastructure Development

-- Develop and maintain a national Research Network of research entities from across the country that will collaborate to strengthen the evidence base for pregnancy-related care through an improved understanding of risk factors across the life course, in accordance with the objectives and functions outlined in this NOFO; and - Establish an interdisciplinary Research Network Steering Committee comprised of a broad representation of diverse key stakeholders including, but not limited to, clinicians/ health care professionals, national experts, research entities, and family members, including those from underserved populations, 13 in accordance with the guidance outlined in this NOFO.
+- Develop and maintain a national network of pediatric clinical practices across the country that will collaborate to advance clinical science and accelerate the translation of research into practice, in accordance with the objectives and functions outlined in this NOFO; and - Establish an interdisciplinary Network Advisory Board or Steering Committee comprised of a broad representation of diverse key stakeholders, including but not limited to, health professionals, national experts, research entities, and family members (including those from underserved populations), in accordance with the guidance outlined in this NOFO.

-Research Network Activities:
+Research Network Activities